Motorcycle Tours, Maps & Touring Information – Northern Thailand

 There aren’t many accurate guide maps available for this part of the world, and to find your way around North Thailand / the Golden Triangle / Laos, the best maps are from the GT Rider.

-- Golden Triangle Loop Guide map – Two 2 years in the making, this map covers the heart of & best of the Golden Triangle.
+- Golden Triangle Loop Guide map – Two two years in the making, this map covers the heart of & best of the Golden Triangle.
 It has enough detail, tracks & back roads to keep any rider busy for 7 – 10 days exploring the Golden Triangle’s best bike riding & secrets.
 2nd edition 2016.

 - Mae Hong Son Loop Guide map – has enough accurate dirt trails for at least a week’s dirt riding to satisfy any dirt fan.
 Covers the legendary road of a thousand bends.
 5th edition 2015.

 - Mae Sa Valley Samoeng Loop – is Chiang Mai’s best day trip & has hours of loops & side roads to explore for both novice & experienced riders.
-The map to start off your time in & around Chiang Mai.
+The map to start your time in & around Chiang Mai.
 2nd edition 2014.

 - Laos Guide Map – was the first & still is the only accurate guide map to the country.
-Surveyed by the GT Rider himself this map took hundreds of hours & thousands of kms to survey to make sure it is detailed & accurate.
+Surveyed by the GT Rider himself, this map took hundreds of hours & thousands of km to survey to make sure it is detailed & accurate.
 Now in it’s 5th edition April 2012.

 Maps vs GPS – Why you need a map